OpenRA/OpenRAWebsiteV3/README.md

 # Updating the Site

-Since this website was built to be hosted on GitHub pages, you'll want to familiarize yourself with Jekyll.
-Use the [Jekyll docs](https://jekyllrb.com/docs/) for general things, and the [GitHub pages docs](https://docs.github.com/en/github-ae@latest/github/working-with-github-pages/getting-started-with-github-pages) to see platform specific things like ["which jekyll plugins are available?"](https://pages.github.com/versions/).
+Use the [Jekyll docs](https://jekyllrb.com/docs/) for general things.

 Here are some workflows specific to this site:
 - [Adding a News Post](#adding-a-news-post)